 For instance, a lease is called a finance lease if it transfers substantially all risks & rewards related to ownership.
 Likewise, if it does not transfer, it becomes an operating lease.
 If on a scale, the transfer of risk & reward is towards 0%, it is an operating lease, and if it is towards 100%, it is a financial risk.

 Now, what role does lease payments play here?

-The IAS 17 specifies that transfer of important part of ownership related risks and rewards takes place when the payments are made over a non-cancellable lease period.
-The total payments are sufficient to amortize the capital outlay of lessor.
+The IAS 17 specifies that the transfer of an important part of ownership related risks and rewards takes place when the payments are made over a non-cancellable lease period.
+The total payments are sufficient to amortize the capital outlay of the lessor.
 Also, leave some profit.
 To clarify, PV Lease payments ≥ cost of equipment.
-The cutoff point is when present value > 90% fair market value of equipment.
+The cutoff point is when the present value is> 90% fair market value of the equipment.